Lola Cueto: Career

 Lola Cueto was one a few working women artists in Mexico in the early twentieth century, at a time when the field was dominated by men.
 Her contemporaries include María Izquierdo, Olga Costa and Helen Escobedo.
 Mexico City was a hub for art movements and collaborations in the 1920s.
 Among these were Stridentism, a popular multidisciplinary avant-garde movement.
 Although mostly male-dominated, a few women did manage to gain a foothold.
 One of then was Cueto herself, armed with a sewing machine.
 While her husband worked within the movement as a sculptor, she brought modernity to the art of tapestries by using her sewing machine.
 Her almost Pre-Columbian style was merged with folk depictions, all made possible with the use of a Cornelli embroidery machine.

 She is best known for her work in theatre, especially with puppets and marionettes for children.
 Germán had the idea to create marionettes and puppets when the couple lived in Paris, but it was Lola who pursued it.
 Most of her theatre work was related to education.
-She founded the Rin Run, El Nahual and El Colorín theatre companies which performed educational sketches in urban and rural areas.
+She founded the Rin Rin, El Nahual and El Colorín theatre companies which performed educational sketches in urban and rural areas.
 One of her major theatrical works was with Silvestre Revueltas from between 1933 and 1935, with a marionette ballet called “El Renacuajo Paseador.”
 It was presented at the Palacio de Bellas Artes in 1940.

 While she lived in Paris beginning in 1926, Lola Cueto began to see her work receive praise unlike any she'd seen for her paintings.
 The French, in particular, featured her prominently as one of the faces of the Mexican Renaissance within the L' Art Vivant journal in 1928.
 It was common knowledge both in France and among other Mexican artists that Cueto's tapestry work was exceptional and entrancing.
 And as it was in a 'timeless medium,' it reached more people than the high and mighty paintings and sculptures of fine artists ever would.

 In addition to puppets and marionettes, she had a strong interest in Mexican handcrafts and folk art, which influenced her art.
 Her earliest work in the early 1920s was the design and crafting of tapestry while she lived in Paris.
 The work received recognition at exhibitions in Paris, Barcelona and Rotterdam.